What You Need To Know About Stock Footage

 - A slice of history: Rather than expensively trying to recreate another era with old vehicles, costumes, and set design, archival footage can feature the look, feel, and important figures of times gone by.

-- Aerials: If your video calls for an aerial shot over a major urban center, it may be more affordable to license a few seconds of footage rather than hiring a licensed drone operator to do it.
+- Aerials: If your video needs an aerial shot over a major urban center, it may be more affordable to license a few seconds of footage rather than hiring a licensed drone operator.

 WHEN STOCK SHOTS AREN’T THE BEST IDEA

 - It can be costly $$$$$: If you have a long grocery list of stock shots, the cost may become prohibitive.
-You may instead want to revisit which shots your crew can capture in a cost-effective shooting day, and which absolutely need to be stock images for reasons of practicality.
+You may instead want to revisit which shots your crew can capture in a cost-effective shooting day, and which should be stock images for practical reasons.

 HOW MUCH WILL IT BE?